Suiphobie/Suiphobie/README.md

 - 👋 Hi, I’m @Suiphobie
 - 👀 I’m a french student in Data Marketing
-- 🌱 I’m currently learning Python & SQL
+- 🌱 I’m currently learning Python
+- 🎸 Current project : basic crud app in Django

 <!---
 Suiphobie/Suiphobie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.